goldbergyoni/nodebestpractices/README.pt-PT.md

 **TL;DR:** Even the most reputable dependencies such as Express have known vulnerabilities.
 This can get easily tamed using community and commercial tools such as 🔗 [nsp](https://github.com/nodesecurity/nsp) that can be invoked from your CI on every build

-**Otherwise:** Keeping your code clean from vulnerabilities without dedicated tools will require to constantly follow online publications about new threats.
+**Caso contrário:** Keeping your code clean from vulnerabilities without dedicated tools will require to constantly follow online publications about new threats.
 Quite tedious

 <br/><br/>